HLasse/TextDescriptives/README.md

 # 📖 Documentation

 TextDescriptives has a detailed documentation as well as a series of Jupyter notebook tutorials.
-All the tutorials are located in the `docs/tutorials` folder and can also be found on the documentation webiste.
+All the tutorials are located in the `docs/tutorials` folder and can also be found on the documentation website.

 | Documentation              |                                                                                    |